SulFurMen/AI_playground/README.md

 # Uni_stuff
-All my projects for univeristy
+Some of my university related projects.